 Finally, get a solid crosstab view of promotions or movements.
 This will help you optimize talent development and answer questions like: Do people move from function to function?
 If so, what are the common paths?
 What paths don’t exist?
 Should they?

 5: Career Growth / Promotions Dashboard

 Below that are two breakout views.
 The first one - “Manager Hires vs. Promotions to Manager” - is meant to look at a key milestone in career growth.
 I’ve used promotion to manager, but you might have unique ones.
-Then for each business unit I’ve compared the number of promotions into that key group with the number of outside hires to that group.
-Are you growing your own leaders (or other key group)?
+Then for each business unit, I’ve compared the number of promotions into that key group with the number of outside hires in that group.
+Are you growing your own leaders (or another key group)?
 If not, why?